128technology/docs/docs/config_idp.md

 ```

 :::note
 After creating a new ruleset for IDP, the traffic will initially be routed "around" that particular set of rules until it is fully loaded into the IDP engine.
-Use the `show idp application status` to verify the traffic status affected by the new rule.
+Use `show idp application status` to verify the traffic status affected by the new rule.
 :::

 When the modified profile is applied to the configuration, the following state message appears while it compiles: